lucio-cornejo/plyLoadR/README.md

 ## Goal

-This htmlwidget aims to provide an alternative to the use of the rgl htmlwidget, but only in the cases where such widget does not optimally render graphics.
+The plyLoadR htmlwidget aims to provide an alternative to the use of the rgl widget, but only in the cases where such widget does not optimally render graphics.